hodanov/stable-diffusion-cli-on-modal/README.md

 ### 2. Add hugging_face_token to .env file

-Hugging Add hugging_face_token to .env file.
+Add hugging_face_token to .env file.

 This script downloads and uses a model from HuggingFace, but if you want to use a model in a private repository, you will need to set this environment variable.